A combinatorial description of topological complexity for finite spaces: Combinatorial complexity for finite spaces

 \section{Combinatorial complexity for finite spaces}

-This paper focuses on finite topological spaces consisting of finite points.
+This paper focuses on finite topological spaces, i.e. spaces consisting of a finite set of points.
 We often consider a finite topological space as a discrete space, because every finite $T_{1}$ space must be discrete.
 In contrast, finite $T_{0}$ spaces play an important role in homotopy theory for finite complexes.
 In particular, every finite simplicial complex has the weak homotopy type of a finite $T_{0}$ space.
-On the other hand, $T_{0}$-Alexandorff spaces are closely related to posets.
-A $T_{0}$-Alexandorff space is equipped with a partial order $x \leq y$ defined by $x \in U_{y}$, where $U_{y}$ is the smallest open set containing $y$.
-Conversely, a poset is equipped with the Alexandorff topology generated from its ideals.
+On the other hand, $T_0$--Alexandroff spaces are closely related to posets.
+Here, an Alexandroff space is a space such that an arbitrary intersection of open sets is open.
+A $T_0$--Alexandroff space is equipped with a partial order $x \leq y$ defined by $x \in U_{y}$, where $U_{y}$ is the smallest open set containing $y$.
+Conversely, a poset is equipped with the Alexandroff topology generated from its ideals.
 Here, an ideal of a poset $P$ is a subset $Q$ satisfying $x \in Q$ whenever $x \leq y$ for some $y \in Q$.
-From the above viewpoint, we can identify a $T_0$-Alexandorff space with a poset.
+From the above viewpoint, we can identify a $T_0$--Alexandroff space with a poset.
 In particular, a finite $T_0$ space can be regarded as a finite poset.
 Let us simply call this a \emph{finite space}.

-A finite space can be associated with a simplicial complex, called the \emph{order complex}. \begin{definition} Let $P$ be a finite space.
-The \emph{order complex} $\K(P)$ is a simplicial complex whose $n$-simplexes are ordered sequences $p_{0} < \ldots <p_{n}$ in $P$. \end{definition} Now, we propose a combinatorial analog of topological complexity for finite spaces.
+Now, we propose a combinatorial analog of topological complexity for finite spaces.
 Let $J_m$ denote the finite space consisting of $m+1$ points with the zigzag order,